What are these noises in my house?

 - Why is there a buzzing sound coming from my AC Unit?
 Never ignore a buzzing noise from your central air conditioning system.
 This could indicate loose or unbalanced fan blades in your outdoor condenser unit.
 This may be due to a faulty outdoor fan motor, dirty condenser coils, or loose components.
 A buzzing sound may also be a sign of an obstruction near the copper lines that are connected to your air conditioner.
 The most severe issue that may be the culprit of this problem is a refrigerant leak.
 Please do not ignore this buzzing sound!
 Preventative maintenance by a licensed technician should be performed on your system to catch these issues early and hopefully prevent these issues from happening.

 - Why are there rattling noises coming from my air conditioner?
-Best case scenario, your air conditioner may be making a rattling noise due to debris in your outdoor condenser unit.
+In the best-case scenario, your air conditioner may be making a rattling noise due to debris in your outdoor condenser unit.
 Worst case scenario, this air conditioner sound may be produced by a damaged electrical contactor in your system.
 This issue should be fixed as soon as possible to prevent damage to the compressor of your central air conditioner.
 This is routinely inspected during your biannual tune-up – you have that scheduled right?

 - Why do I hear clicking sounds when my AC starts?
 This could be caused by a malfunctioning thermostat.
-At the beginning or ending of your cooling cycles, you may hear a brief clicking noise.
+At the beginning or end of your cooling cycles, you may hear a brief clicking noise.
 However, it is not normal to hear a clicking sound continuously.
 Since the process of removing and installing a new thermostat is not easy, call in a knowledgeable HVAC Service Technician.

 - Why are there bubbling sounds coming from my AC Unit?
 This sound could be caused by excess moisture in your air conditioner.
 This may indicate a blockage, crack, or hole in your drainage pipe.
 You may be able to inspect the drainage line and identify the crack, but blockages and holes will be more difficult to locate.
 Additionally, we do not recommend replacing the drainage line on your own.
 You should trust a professional service technician with the appropriate tools and parts to get it done right.